Multi-Carrier Modulation: An Evolution from Time-Frequency Domain to Delay-Doppler Domain: MC Modulations for ESDD channels

 for $|m|\le M-1$ and $|n| \le N-1$, where $\mathcal A_{u,u}(\cdot)$ is the ambiguity function of $u(t)$ defined as

-{In other words, $u(t)$ is orthogonal with respect to the {delay and Doppler resolutions of the ESDD channel within the range of interest, $|m|\leq M-1$ and $|n|\leq N-1$}.
-After prepending an appropriate frame based CP to $x(t)$ in (\ref{xtoddm}), the ODDM frame is sent through the channel.}
+In other words, $u(t)$ is orthogonal with respect to the {delay and Doppler resolutions of the ESDD channel within the range of interest, $|m|\leq M-1$ and $|n|\leq N-1$}.
+Intuitively, the time resolution of this DDOP $u(t)$ is captured by the sharpness of each component $a(t)$, while the Doppler resolution is captured by the periodic structure of the overall pulse train.
+The orthogonality property of $u(t)$ can be shown by analyzing its time and frequency shifted version within their respective ranges.